 Most council meetings provide an opportunity to ask questions of the Yarra City Council about any matter that is not on the meeting agenda.
 This is known as ‘Public Question Time’, and takes place near the beginning of the meeting.
 If you have a question about a Council matter, the Mayor will answer your question or refer it to another Councillor or one of the Council officers present.
 If your question is operational in nature, it is usually best directed to us using one of the contact methods listed here.

-If you want to ask a question, please complete the Public Question Time Form and submit it to us by 12 noon on the day of the meeting.
+If you want to ask a question, please register to submit your question using the link on the relevant meeting page by 10.00am on the day of the meeting.
 This will give us enough time to make any necessary enquiries to provide you with an answer at the meeting.
 Each person may ask a maximum of two questions.
 If you have two questions, simply submit two forms.

 How can I make a submission?